PoorviDesai/VirtualEye/README.md

    the data of the cheat score will be added to the database automatically

-   iv)Those who submit the test on time and have warning count less than the threshold have to press the 'Attendance' button to ensure that they are marked present for the test
+   iv)Those who submit the test on time and have warning count less than the threshold have to press the 'Attendance' button to ensure that they are marked present for the test and their data is then recorded.

-   v) Going Back is disabled on the exam page.
+   v)Also, going Back is disabled on the exam page.
+Again this feature appears after a certain time.

 7. **Statistics Page**